metaspartan/curiso/README.md

   - OpenRouter
   - Ollama
 - **Custom Model Support**: Add and configure custom AI models
+- **Inference Parameters**: Customize the inference parameters for your conversations
 - **Multiple Boards**: Create and manage multiple workspaces
 - **Vision Model Support**: Add images to your chats for vision models
 - **Customizable Interface**: